- Studying Law at Yale

 By the time their second-year summer rolls around, most 2Ls will already have had some experience working for a legal employer.
 This experience, coupled with an additional year of school, usually provides a level of confidence that will enable a student to hit the ground running during the summer.
 As a result, second-year students may find splitting their summer to be a wise choice if they wish to explore more than one workplace.

 The NALP Directory (in the Recruitment & Hiring tab, under Summer Associate Hiring Questions) provides information about firm policies on splitting.
 Most firms that allow splits require interns to spend the first half of the summer with the firm and work for a minimum of eight weeks.
 Public interest employers vary in their approaches to splitting, but often are more flexible than firms.

-To get a sense of which firms enabled students to split their summers, look at the YLS Student Employment Lists which will indicate if a student reported working for more than one employer during the summer.
+To get a sense of which firms enabled students to split their summers, look at the YLS Student Employment Lists on CMS which will indicate if a student reported working for more than one employer during the summer.

 Common Types of Splits